The environment in which we live is full of germs. These can be bacteria, viruses or fungi.

 There are four main branches to the immune system.
 Each branch plays an important role in the defense against infection and combating infections when present.
 An allergist/immunologist will take a careful history, perform a physical examination and may very well request specialized blood tests be performed to evaluate the immune system.

 Once an allergy/immunology specialist diagnoses an immune deficiency, they will start treatment specific for that particular condition.
 The treatment would involve addressing any existing infection.
 It would also involve implementing specific interventions and therapies.
-These interventions and therapies aim to reduce infections, hasten recovery, and enhance the immune system.
+These interventions and therapies aim to reduce infections, hasten recovery and enhance the immune system.